alexbcberio/SGSSI-21.A.7.1.1/README.md

 ## Usage

-Precompiled packages are available inside the `bin` directory, run them from the console with no arguments to get the help of usage.
+Precompiled packages are available on the [releases page](https://github.com/alexbcberio/SGSSI-21.A.7.1.1/releases) of the repository.

 ## Running and packaging